-The United Farmer's Historical Society stewards and promotes the historical artifacts of the United Farmers of Alberta, showcasing the cooperative's contributions to agriculture and life in and around Alberta.
+The United Farmer's Historical Society acquires, preserves and makes available the historical records and artifacts of the United Farmers of Alberta, showcasing the Cooperative's contributions to agriculture and life in and around Alberta.
 In telling the story of our past, we set the stage for UFA's future as a strong and influential voice for the farmers of today and tomorrow.

 Published 2009 in celebration of UFA's centennial, by Gord Tolton.Read Online